 Descend from Uhuru Peak in high spirits as you have just achieved your goal.
 The trail down from Stella Point on the Mweka route is often enjoyed by hikers sliding down the scree slope, which entails skidding down the loose gravel with big steps and some sideways moves.
 Try it, it is fun!
 With every step going down your body enjoys having more oxygen to breathe in.
 Depending on how you feel, you may enjoy a short rest at Barafu Camp before descending down to Millennium Camp or Mweka Camp.
 Most of the expeditions overnight at Mweka Camp this evening.

 Mweka Camp (3,100 m/10,170 ft) - Mweka Gate (1,980 m/6,500 ft) BB

 Descend: 1,120m/ 3,670ft

 Enjoy a slow hike through the rainforest to Mweka Gate.
-It is not a rare sight to spot Black and White Colobus Monkeys in the trees as well as Blue Monkeys.
-Take time to enjoy the lush vegetation with the Old Man’s Beard (tree moss) growing on the giant trees as well as some Giant Ferns towering high over the forest bed.
-The path has many steps leading you down to Mweka Gate where you may find a cold beer or soft-drink to start celebrating your assault of Kilimanjaro.
-You will be transferred back to Moshi, Keys Hotel, to overnight and celebrate (breakfast included).
+Take time to enjoy the lush vegetation with the Olds Man's Beard (tree moss) growing on the giant trees.
+The path has many steps leading you down to Mweka Gate from where you will be transferred back to Moshi to celebrate.

 Day at leisure to releax and regain some strength and energy b efore your marathon tomorrow.
-Overnight at Keys Mbokomu Hotel.
+Overnight at Keys Uru Hotel.